 12 Symptoms of Damaged Intestinal Flora

-Your intestinal flora, known as gastrointestinal flora, microflora, or gastrointestinal flora, is the group of millions of bacteria that live in your body.
+Your intestinal flora, known as gastrointestinal flora or microflora, is a group of millions of bacteria that live inside your body.

 Your intestine: the home of billions of bacteria